Rennud/text_analyser/README.md

-# Text analyser
+# First project for certification - text analyser

 Basic text analyser.
 The program analyzes the given text.